OuqiLin/GroupChatRoomApp-socket-programming/README.md

 >>>
 ```

-### Test Case 4
+### Test Case 4 -- valid registration information
+1. Server tries to start with port 65536, fail because of port number out of range.
+2. Server tries to start with port 666a, fail because of invalid port number.
-1. Server starts
+3. Server starts with port 6666
-1. Client X register with port 7771
+4. Client X register with port 7771
-1. A new client Y tries to regitser with port 7771.
+5. A new client Y tries to regitser with port 7771.
 Fail because of duplicated port number.
-1. A new client Y tries to regitser with port 77777.
+6. A new client Y tries to regitser with port 77777.
 Fail because of port number out of range.
-1. A new client Y tries to regitser with port 777a.
+7. A new client Y tries to regitser with port 777a.
 Fail because of invalid port number.
-1. A new client Y tries to regitser with server IP 127.0.9999.1.
+8. A new client Y tries to regitser with server IP 127.0.9999.1.
 Fail because of invalid IP.
-1. A new client trites to register with port 7772, but named X. Fail because duplicated name.
+9. A new client trites to register with port 7772, but named X. Fail because duplicated name.

 Server
 ```
+ol2251@csee4119-ol2251-instance-1:~$ python3 ChatApp.py -s 65536
+Invalid server port number
+ol2251@csee4119-ol2251-instance-1:~$ python3 ChatApp.py -s 666a
+Invalid server port number
 ol2251@csee4119-ol2251-instance-1:~$ python3 ChatApp.py -s 6666
 >>> Server is online
 >>> Client table updated.